“How do I revise for my GCSE in mathematics?”

 5) Revision Sessions – I highly recommend taking advantage of any opportunities you have in school… who knows, the questions covered in a revision session may be the questions that come up in the actual GCSE.

-6) Variety – Mix up your revision, adding in different activities… use the Corbettmaths Revision Cards or the flash revision cards on Quizlet or even make your own!
+6) Variety – Mix up your revision, adding in different activities… use the Corbettmaths Revision Cards or even make your own!
 How about making a poster on the cube numbers to add to your bedroom ceiling?
 How about using window pens to write the Speed, Distance, Time triangle on your window so you can learn while looking out the window?
 How about baking some cupcakes and icing Pythagoras’ Theorem on them?
 It’s important that you don’t get bored of revision, however don’t spend too long making posters.

 7) Use your lesson time wisely… although you may spend a few hours a week revising mathematics, remember you also have 4 hours of maths lessons each week.
 Keep 100% focussed in your lessons and avoid distractions.
 Who knows, the moment you decide to chat about something random, might be the moment your teacher passes on the most important piece of advice ever!